Pararius/gcr-deploy/README.md

 ### `tag-as-latest`

 Whether or not to tag the pushed image with the "latest" tag.
+Uses the value of the `latest-tag` option.
+Default `'false'`.

+### `digest-check`

+Whether or not to compare the digests of the locally built Docker image with the "latest" remote image.
+Uses the value of the `latest-tag` option.
-Default `'false'`
+Default `true`

+### `latest-tag`

+The name of the tag used to mark an image as "latest".
+Default `latest`.

 ## Example usage